Shopify/web-configs/README.md

     }
   }
   ```

-- `shopify/flow`: Adds plugins that transform Flow type annotations.
-You can use this preset with `shopify/web` or `shopify/node`.

 As noted above, you can include multiple of these presets together.
 Some common recipes are shown below: